Multi-Channel Attention Selection GANs for Guided Image-to-Image Translation: Experiments

-\textbf{State-of-the-Art Comparison.} We compare the proposed SelectionGAN with several leading person image generation methods, i.e., PG2~\cite{ma2017pose}, DPIG~\cite{ma2017disentangled}, PoseGAN~\cite{siarohin2018deformable}, VUnet~\cite{esser2018variational}, C2GAN~\cite{tang2019cycle}, BTF~\cite{albahar2019guided} and Pose-Transfer~\cite{zhu2019progressive}.
-Quantitative results of the SSIM, IS, Mask-SSIM and Mask-IS metrics are show in Table~\ref{tab:pose_reuslts}.
-We can see that the proposed SelectionGAN achieves competitive performance compared with the carefully designed methods on this task such as Pose-Transfer~\cite{zhu2019progressive} and PoseGAN~\cite{siarohin2018deformable}.
-Moreover, we show user study results in Table~\ref{tab:pose_ruser}.
-We observe that our method achieve better results over~\cite{siarohin2018deformable, tang2019cycle, ma2017pose, zhu2019progressive}, further validating that our generated images are more photo-realistic.
+\textbf{State-of-the-Art Comparisons.} We compare the proposed SelectionGAN and SelectionGAN++ with several leading person image generation methods, i.e., PG2~\cite{ma2017pose}, DPIG~\cite{ma2017disentangled}, PoseGAN~\cite{siarohin2018deformable}, VUNet~\cite{esser2018variational}, C2GAN~\cite{tang2019cycle}, BTF~\cite{albahar2019guided}, Pix2pixHD \cite{wang2018high}, GauGAN \cite{park2019semantic}, and PATN~\cite{zhu2019progressive}.
+Quantitative results of the SSIM, IS, M-SSIM, and M-IS metrics are show in Table~\ref{tab:pose_reuslts}(\textit{left}).
+We see that the proposed SelectionGAN and SelectionGAN++ achieve competitive performance compared with the carefully designed methods on this task such as PATN~\cite{zhu2019progressive} and PoseGAN~\cite{siarohin2018deformable}.
+Moreover, we show the user study results in Table~\ref{tab:pose_reuslts}(\textit{right}).
+We observe that our methods achieve better results over~\cite{siarohin2018deformable, tang2019cycle, ma2017pose, zhu2019progressive} in terms of both image realism and style consistency, further validating that our generated images are more photo-realistic.
+Qualitative results are shown in Fig.~\ref{fig:person_reuslts}.
+The images generated by our SelectionGAN and SelectionGAN++ are more realistic and sharp compared with other leading methods.
+Moreover, the person layouts of the generated images by our methods are closer to the target skeletons.

-\textbf{Qualitative Evaluation.} Qualitative results are shown in Fig.~\ref{fig:person_reuslts}.
-The image generated by our SelectionGAN are more realistic and sharp compared with other leading methods.
-Moreover, the person layouts of generated images by our method are closer to the target skeletons.
+\textbf{SelectionGAN vs. SelectionGAN++.} We also provide comparison results of SelectionGAN~\cite{tang2019multi} and SelectionGAN++ in Table~\ref{tab:pose_reuslts}.
+We see that SelectionGAN++ achieves better results than SelectionGAN on all metrics.
+Moreover, the results of the user study indicate that SelectionGAN++ generates much better results than SelectionGAN.
+Meanwhile, SelectionGAN++ generates more photo-realistic results (especially in DeepFashion) than SelectionGAN (see Fig.~\ref{fig:person_reuslts}).
+In order to better prove that SelectionGAN++ produces more realistic images than SelectionGAN, we provide the comparison in a zoomed-in manner on the DeepFashion dataset in Fig.~\ref{fig:person_reuslts}.
+For example, in the last row, SelectionGAN++ generates better hair, face, and feet than SelectionGAN.